-JBS to sell Alberta feedlot | TSLN.com
+JBS to Sell Alberta Feedlot | TSLN.com

-Meat packing giant JBS is front and center in the news world again, with the sale of a major cattle feedlot in southern Alberta.
+Meat packing giant JBS is making news again, with the sale of a major cattle feedlot in southern Alberta.

 JBS Food Canada Inc. announced July 14 that is has reached an agreement to sell Lakeside Feeders, its beef cattle feed yard and adjacent farmland in Brooks, Alberta, Canada, to MCF Holdings Ltd. ("MCF"), a subsidiary of Nilsson Bros.
 Inc., a livestock-based agricultural business in Alberta, for $50 million CAD.